SrGMC/tu-aca-project/report/report.md

 We can reach some conclusions by looking at this analysis.
 We can say that, in general, our implementations require some improvements and optimizations that may not have been conceived during the development of this project, especially in the Perceptron predictor since it is a more complex one.

 Going into detail, several improvements can be thought of.
 With the Agree predictor, it has been observed that when the direction of the branch has (a little) more influence when generating the index for the pattern table, the accuracy slightly increases.
-Thus, we could implement better functions to smooth the trend line and to generate the index to be used in the pattern table, different from an XOR, such as a hash function, or even a dynamic function where a parameter is "trained" on every branch predictor update, although we must take into account when making these improvements the number of resources to be used and if some of them are worth sacrificing.
-Other changes we can make may be in the area of the saturating counter, where a different state machine may be ideal.
+Thus, we could implement better functions to smooth the trend line and to generate the index to be used in the pattern table, different from an XOR, such as a hash function, or even a dynamic function where a parameter is "trained" on every branch predictor update, although we must take into account when making these improvements the number of resources that will be used and if some of them are worth sacrificing.

+Other changes we can make may be in the area of the saturating counter, where a different state machine might be ideal.
+However, as T. Y. Yeh and Y. N. Patt found while testing different implementations of a saturating counter, this type of state machine is the best performing one [3].

 Stepping into the Perceptron, an improvement that we can come up with is a better and optimized training function, but taking into account the resource usage.
 This training function in conjunction with longer branch history registers should help reduce training times and to increase the possible number of predictions that can be done in a given period of time.

 Along with a better training function, an indexing function that takes the branch address as input to index the table of perceptrons could be used, since a main difference from the original paper is that our implementation simply uses the LSBs of the branch address to index the table and this function could increase the accuracy.

 Finally, we could also make use of longer branch history register lengths, to make better use of the characteristics of a perceptron but again, taking the resource budget into account and implementing it efficiently.

+# References

+[1] C.-C. Lee, I.-C. K. Chen, and T. N. Mudge, "The bi-mode branch predictor" pp. 4–13, 1997.

+[2] A. Seznec and P. Michaud, "A case for (partially) TAgged GEometric history length branch prediction" vol. 8, 2006.

+[3] T.-Y. Yeh and Y. Patt, "Two-level adaptive training branch prediction" pp. 51–61, 1991.

+[4] R. E. Kessler, "The Alpha 21264 microprocessor" vol. 19, no. 2, pp. 24–36, 1999, doi: 10.1109/40.755465.

+[5] Y. Freund and R. Schapire, "Large Margin Classification Using the Perceptron Algorithm" vol. 37, no. 3, pp. 277–296, 1999, doi:
+10.1023/A:1007662407062.

+[6] E. Sprangle, R. S. Chappell, M. Alsup, and Y. N. Patt, "The Agree Predictor: A Mechanism For Reducing Negative Branch History Interference" vol.
+25, no. 2. pp. 284–291, 1997.

+[7] D. A. Jimenez and C. Lin, "Dynamic branch prediction with perceptrons" pp. 197–206, 2001.